routexl/GMPL-CBC/README.md

 ## Install

-1. Download and install the GLPK and CBC stand-alone solvers: glpsol.exe and cbc.exe
+1. Download the GLPK and CBC stand-alone solvers: glpsol.exe and cbc.exe
 2. Save gmplcbc.bat on your PC
-3. Adjust the settings.
+3. Adjust the settings in the .bat file

 ##  Run

-gmplcbc.bat &st;yourproblemfile.mod&gt;
+gmplcbc.bat &#60;yourproblemfile.mod&gt;